mongodb/docs/source/administration/replica-sets.rst

 Adjusting a Member's Priority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To change the value of the :js:data:`members.priority` value in the
+To change the value of the :js:data:`members[n].priority` value in the
 replica set configuration, use the following sequence of commands in
 the :option:`mongo` shell: